devcurmudgeon/ybd/readme.md

 it can also deploy some systems in some ways.

-ybd is under development. things will change :)
+ybd is under development. things will change :) If you're trying ybd for the first time please start with the latest tag, not master.

 ### dependencies

-currently ybd is for Linux only, and requires git, gcc, make, autotools, linux-user-chroot, python, tar, wget. note that the Baserock definitions also require gawk.
+currently ybd is for Linux only, and requires git, gcc, make, autotools, python, tar, wget. note that the Baserock definitions also require gawk.

 so for a Debian-based system: